Moritz-Bergemann/pw-backend-code-challenge/readme.md

 The API exposes 2 endpoints - `POST` and `GET` for `/api/battery`.

 ### `/api/battery` - `POST`
-Add a list of batteries to the database, the batteries must be defined in the post body.
+Add a list of batteries to the database - each with a name, postcode, and wattage capacity.
+These must be defined in the post body as follows.

 **`POST` request to `/api/battery`:**
 ```json